 William Steinitz (right) playing his match with Adolf Anderssen in London, 1866.
 Victory in this contest established his reputation as one of the world's leading masters.

-The book includes about 60 recently rediscovered games which Steinitz played, in Vienna and in the U.K., which are not to be found in the standard print and database collections.
+The book contains about 60 recently rediscovered games which Steinitz played, in Vienna and in the U.K., which are not to be found in the standard print and database collections.

 Steinitz in London also include some rare illustrations and reveal many new facts about Steinitz's life.
 There are factual corrections to previous biographies in several respects.